DiagProf/InSourceTransIdCheckAndFix/README.md

 3. Run the analyzer and CodeFix to automatically mark developer strings with translation IDs and flag any text that requires review.
 4. Share `DevTextToKeyMapperDb.db` with the translation team for quality checking and ID assignment.

-This POC offers a practical solution for marking, reviewing, and managing developer-facing strings in code, ensuring a smoother translation workflow.
+This POC offers a practical solution for marking, reviewing, and managing developer-facing strings in code.